AshIsAtWork/MolSim/submissions/assignment-4/Report.md

 <img src="Falling-Drop-6.png" width = 100%></img>

-If you want to see how the liquid equilibrates, click [here](Falling-Drop.mp4).
+If you want to see the corresponding video, click [here](Falling-Drop.mp4).
-If you want to run the equilibration phase on your own machine and save the state of the molecules for the next step, run the following command in your build folder:
+If you want to run the simulation on your own machine, run the following command in your build folder (first you have to run the equilibration phase):

 ```bash
 ./MolSim -f ../input/assignment-4/task3-falling-drop.xml -i xml -o vtk --loadState checkpoint